-Police believe that street racing may have played a roll in the crash and are looking for a second vehicle they say may have been involved.
+Police believe that street racing may have played a role in the crash and are looking for a second vehicle they say may have been involved.

 “Witnesses say there were engines revving,” said Cpl.
 Anthony Bertagna of the Santa Ana PD.